 Testosterone is the main hormone in men produced by the testicles.
-Testosterone influences a man’s physical appearance; builds muscles, bone mass and contributes to his sexual development and sex drive.
+Testosterone influences a man’s physical appearance; builds muscles, and bone mass and contributes to his sexual development and sex drive.
 Testosterone production decreases with age, with a more significant decline after 40 years old.
 When Testosterone levels decline too rapidly, men can experience a range of disturbing and uncomfortable symptoms.
 The medical fraternity commonly labels these symptoms as Andropause symptoms.
 Low testosterone or often called low T happens when Testosterone levels fall below 300 nanograms per deciliter (ng/dL).

 More Men are affected by Low T nowadays

 Several studies have confirmed that testosterone levels in men are lower in recent years as compared to a few decades ago.
-The cause of this declining trend isn't entirely clear, but evidence suggests that it could be the result of multifaceted factors, contributed by modernization and industrialization – increased in food intake, the decline in food quality, lack of physical exercise, exposure to pollutions and contaminants, increased in
+The cause of this declining trend isn't entirely clear, but evidence suggests that it could be the result of multifaceted factors, contributed by modernization and industrialization – increased food intake, the decline in food quality, lack of physical exercise, exposure to pollution and contaminants, increased in

 stress level & etc.